TurboGears/tg2docs/docs/index.rst

 The TurboGears Stack: An Overview
 ------------------------------------

-TG2 represents a change from some of the components in TurboGears 1.x, but we've now invested in a set of components that we think will continue to be at the center of python web development for years to come.
+TurboGears 2.x represents a change from some of the components in TurboGears 1.x, but we've now invested in a set of components that we think will continue to be at the center of python web development for years to come.
 From the beginning TurboGears was designed to be a Full Stack framework built from best-of-breed